 Discover Neuroscience Day - 7 December 2010

-On our Discover Neuroscience Day you will find out more about the Neuroscience degree at Manchester, the types of career available to you as a Neuroscience graduate and the cutting-edge research going on right now in our labs.
+On our Discover Neuroscience Day students found out more about the Neuroscience degree at Manchester, the types of career available to you as a Neuroscience graduate and the cutting-edge research going on right now in our labs.

-You will get the chance to do some hands-on neuroscience which will include:
+They got the chance to do some hands-on neuroscience which will included:

 - Seeing your own brainwaves using electroencephalography (EEG);